 Propecia 1mg tablets should be taken once a day, with or without food, for male pattern baldness.
 While there are stronger dosages, such as Propecia 5mg, this is usually prescribed to treat BPH (benign prostatic hyperplasia).

-If you take more Propecia than you should, get in touch with our clinician immediately.
+If you take more Propecia than you should, seek medical attention immediately.

 What is the difference between Finasteride and Propecia?